jamespatrickmanning/LFoM/README.md

 Assumes you have:

--the .csv and .gps files in same directory
+-the .csv  files in same directory

 -installed Python with netCDF4 module to get NGDC depths

 -have all the docks included in the "harborlist.txt" file

 -examined the editting criteria like "testT", for example,  which filters out temp > that value

+Note: Prior to Oct 2020, I was reading the "gps" files along with the csv file but then Nick allowed us to read both in the csv files.